en

 • self-employed: value of 100.6 (sum of age and contribution period) with a minimum age of 64 years and 7 months and a minimum contribution period of 35 years.

-In order to obtain early pension with the reduced requirements, the benefit must be recognised for workers engaged in particularly strenuous and heavy work activities.
+In order to obtain the pension under the reduced requirements, the benefit must be recognised for workers engaged in particularly strenuous and heavy work activities.

 Processing Times of the Measure